Expenditure Processing

 Cost transfers, payroll redistributions and journal vouchers are transactions that move charges from one fund to another or between line items within a fund.
 Since there are policies and procedures and internal controls in place at SDSU Research Foundation to ensure that costs are accurately recorded, an original transaction should not need to be corrected.
 However, in certain circumstances, it may be necessary to move a direct charge expense from one fund to another or within a fund to link the cost more appropriately with the benefit it is providing.

 A cost transfer is a direct charge expense transferred from one fund/award to another after the charge has been posted in the financial accounting records of SDSU Research Foundation.
 Cost transfers include redistributions of payroll expenses as well as the transfer via a journal voucher of other direct costs.
 The transfer of expenditures between funds awarded under the same grant is not considered a cost transfer.
-An example of this type of transfer is the correction of expenditures that posted to a prior budget period under the same award, i.e. moving an expenditure from the “A” year to the “B” year of an award.
+An example of this type of transfer is the correction of expenditures that posted to a prior budget period under the same award, i.e., moving an expenditure from the “A” year to the “B” year of an award.
 The Cost Transfer Policy is applicable to all funds that SDSU Research Foundation administers.

 - Why was the expense originally charged to the fund from which it is now being transferred?